-The Leighty Science Scholars Program is designated for high-achieving biology, chemistry, physics and pre-engineering students and includes graduate-level research opportunities and a summer stipend.
+The Leighty Science Scholars Program is designated for high-achieving biology, chemistry, engineering science and physics students and includes graduate-level research opportunities and a summer stipend.

 Requirements for the Leighty Science Scholarship Program

 - Students must have at the time of admission application a minimum cumulative 3.5 GPA.

 - Students in biology, chemistry, engineering science, physics or pre-engineering and maintain that major/program while at Millikin.

 - Show evidence of a strong college-preparatory program, including appropriate courses in science and mathematics.

 Must maintain a cumulative GPA of 3.5 and complete a summer research project by the summer following the junior year.

 The John and Ula Leighty Science Scholarship Program was established in 1992 in honor of Dr. John and his wife, Mrs. Ula Leighty.
 A member of the class of 1931, Dr. Leighty graduated from Millikin with a bachelor's degree in chemistry and received his Master's degree and Ph.D. from Purdue University.
 He married the former Ula Davis, a biology major from the Millikin Class of 1933: she passed away in 1989.